-9) Q: What is the Florida Resident Access Grant?
+9) Q: What is the Effective Access To Student Education Grant (EASE)

-A: The Florida Resident Access Grant (FRAG) is a grant that provides tuition assistance to full-time undergraduate students who are Florida residents.
-Awards are approximately $2,425.00 per year, subject to state appropriations.
+A: The Effective Access To Student Education Grant (EASE) is a grant that provides tuition assistance to full-time undergraduate students who are Florida residents.
+Awards are approximately $3,500.00 per year, subject to state appropriations.
 The Florida Residency Affidavit must be completed.

 10) Q: What is the Florida Student Assistant Grant?